 As a result of high inflation prior to 1992, the Lebanese economy became substantially dollarized.
 Since October 1992, monetary policy has been targeted at stabilizing the Lebanese Pound exchange rate and controlling the inflation rate and money growth.
 The return of confidence in monetary stability and the high returns on investment in Lebanese Pound-denominated financial securities led to a significant decline of the dollarization of deposits in the economy and to a build-up in foreign exchange reserves until the end of 1996.
 Thus, the proportion of foreign currency deposits decreased from 73.6 percent in December 1990 to 56.3 percent in June 1997.
 Between 1999 and 2007, the dollarization level fluctuated between 61.6 percent at the end of 1999 to 77.34 percent at the end of 2007.
 The ability of the Republic's economy to withstand the shocks of the global financial crisis of 2007-2008 and the ensuing increase in confidence in the Lebanese economy resulted in significant conversions from U.S. dollars to Lebanese pounds during the fourth quarter of 2008, and a corresponding decline of the dollarization rate to 69.57 percent at the end of 2008.
-Currency conversions operations continued throughout 2009, which maintained the de-dollarization impetus and led to a 64.49 percent rate at end December, the lowest level of dollarization in nine years.
+Currency conversions operations continued throughout 2009 and the first half of 2010, which maintained the de-dollarization impetus and led to a 64.46 percent rate at end December 2009 and 62.54 percent rate in June 2010, the lowest levels of dollarization in nine years.
+The dollarization rate registered an increase to 63.24 percent in December 2010 and 65.86 percent in March 2011.

-The following table sets out the balance sheet of BDL as at December 31 for the years indicated.
+The following table sets out the balance sheet of BDL for the periods indicated: